Mechanical engine misfires, will not go away by themselves and will only get worse over time.

 So, low compression is usually the most common cause.
 A simple compression test will be able to verify if, a certain cylinder is low on compression.
 A compression test can tell you that your engine, isn’t developing sufficient compression.
 As a result, causing a loss in power and in extreme cases, can keep the engine from running.
 If you find that a cylinder has low compression, the next thing you need to know is why.

 Doing a cylinder leak down test will tell you how much air is leaking and where it is leaking from.
 Consequently, it could be the intake valve, exhaust valve, piston rings, cylinder head or even the cylinder head gasket.

 Excessive Carbon Build Up

 Mechanical engine misfires can also be a little more complicated.
-Also, Check the vacuum lines connected to the intake manifold.
-Look for cracks and replace lines if you find any problems.
+So, check the vacuum lines connected to the intake manifold.
+Look for cracks and replace lines, if you find any problems.

 Also, check the condition of the intake manifold gaskets, especially around the throttle body.
 Take a timing light under the hood; to make sure the timing belt or chain has not slipped or jumped.
 Finally, pop off a valve cover and have a close look at the valve train for any obvious damage.